shibisuriya/japanese-candlesticks-tradingview-Indicators/README.md

 ## How to use?

 To use these indicators, open a full featured Tradingview chart, paste the script in the Pine Editor, and press the Add to Chart button.

+## Candlestick patterns supported

+1. The Marubozu
+2. The Spinning Top
+3. Paper Umbrella
+4. The Shooting Star
+5. The Engulfing pattern
+6. The Piercing Pattern
+7. The Dark Cloud Cover
+8. The Harami Pattern
+9. The Morning Star
+10. The Evening Star